alswnstlr1009-cloud/lunch/README.md

 void ft_lstiter(t_list *lst, void (*f)(void *))
 void(*f)(void*) ex) ft_lstiter(lst, function) take function to use. no need to &function cause function is first so it can use it as address.

+2026.01.03 14:34
+"6" updated.
+added lstiter ~ lstmap.
+working with norminette.
+if **ptr; ptr = &target;
+when *ptr = new;
+that means target = new;
+using double pointer can change target by touching pointer.